Indian Railways Travel

 them all.
 Hence, we have listed a few as below:-

-Konkan Railway Bombay - Goa - Mangalore.
-Scenic run through the
+Konkan Railway Mumbai - Goa - Mangalore.
+Scenic run through the western

-western ghats.
+ghats.
 Most noticeable feature are the long tunnels.
-There is
+There is one tunnel which

-one tunnel which is approx. 6 kms long taking 7 minutes to get through.
+is approx. 6 kms long taking 7 minutes to get through.
+There are day time trains

-section (i.e. Goa - Cochin) by day.
+Goa - Cochin) by day using the Duronto express.
 Approx. times are listed below:-

 Darjeeling Himalayan Railway Newjalpaiguri - Darjeeling.
 Arguably,